 First, the first part of the equation – finding legitimate surveys

 Naturally, nobody wants to get involved with a company that isn’t legitimate.
-There’s nothing worse than taking a bunch of surveys and then having your payment declined when you submit your request to receive your cash.
-So how do you find truly legitimate paid surveys?
+There is nothing worse than taking a bunch of paid surveys and then having your payment declined when you submit your request to receive your cash.
+So, how do you find truly legitimate paid surveys?

-Now for the second part – finding actual ‘high paying’ surveys
+Now for the second part – finding high paying surveys online

 If we broaden the term ‘high paying surveys’ to ‘high paying market research’, the number of options for better paying opportunities increases.
-Even so, let’s start with some options for finding the highest paying surveys.
+Even so, let’s start with some options for finding the highest paying surveys online.

 Always state your specialty and anything that makes you unique!

-If you apply to be a survey taker for a survey site, you will notice that there will typically be a section in your online account that will be entitled, ‘about you’, ‘profile information’, or ‘profile surveys’.
-Profilers are actually short surveys that you can take that provides information about yourself to a survey company so that they can not only better match you to surveys, but also so that if there’s a new study that comes up and your profile indicates you might be a good fit for it, you’ll be contacted first.
+If you apply to be a survey taker for an online paid survey site, you will notice that there will be a section in your online account that will be entitled something like, ‘about you’, ‘profile information’, or ‘profile surveys’.
+Profilers are actually short surveys that you can take that provide information about yourself to a survey company so that they can not only better match you to surveys, but also so that if there’s a new study that comes up and your profile indicates you might be a good fit for it, you’ll be contacted first.